elk-audio/elk-docs/documents/sushi_control_grpc.rst

 All except NotificationController, define methods which the GUI can invoke to query Sushi on its state, and to issue commands to modify that state.

-For the details on the methods that can be invoked from each controller, please refer to the .proto file, and elkpy library.
+For the details on the methods that can be invoked from each controller, please refer to the .proto file, and `elkpy library documentation <../elkpy-doc/elkpy.html>`__.
 Here we'll only present a high-level overview of what each is for, without too much detail of how it is used.

 AudioGraphController